 My Husband Refused ADHD Treatment and Our Marriage Fell Apart

 “ADHD is not what destroys marriages.
 The damage is done by a person who won’t face his diagnosis and take responsibility for himself.”
-Read one woman’s journey to this difficult realization and life after divorce.
+Read one woman’s journey to this difficult realization about her husband with ADD, and life after divorce.

-I was married to Adam, a man with attention deficit hyperactivity disorder (ADHD), for 16 years, and all three of our children have the condition, as well.
+I was married to Adam, a man with attention deficit hyperactivity disorder (ADHD or ADD), for 16 years, and all three of our children have the condition, as well.
 It took one of those children to show me that ADHD isn’t what wrecks a marriage.
 It’s whether people like my husband choose to work hard to manage their symptoms — or not.

 No one recognized Adam’s ADHD until our firstborn was diagnosed, at age three.
 By then, I was overwhelmed.
 My day job was as demanding as Adam’s, yet when he came home from work, he contributed almost nothing.
 He didn’t pay bills, make meals, clean up, supervise homework, or get the kids ready for bed.